rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-node-sdk.md

 * If the job fails even after the `JobOpts.maxAttempts` limit is reached, it will not be retried again and pushed to a `failed queue`.
 You can retry sending these events manually using Bull’s utility methods [**listed here**](https://github.com/OptimalBits/bull/blob/develop/REFERENCE.md#queuegetfailed) or get them from Redis directly.

 * There might be a scenario where the node process dies with the jobs still in active state (not completed nor failed but in the process of sending or retrying).
-Since the RudderStack SDK has only **1 processor for sending events** \(this count should always be **1**\), the next time the SDK is initialized and `createPersistenceQueue` is called, the jobs will be picked up first by the processor to maintain the event ordering - based on the value set for `QueueOpts.isMultiProcessor`.
+Since the RudderStack SDK has only **1 processor for sending events** \(this count should always be **1**\), the next time the SDK is initialized and `createPersistenceQueue` is called, the jobs will be picked up first by the processor to maintain the event ordering - based on the value set for `queueOpts.isMultiProcessor`.

-* For multiple server-side SDKs connecting to the same queue \(`QueueOpts.queueName`\), there will be multiple processors fetching events from the same queue and event ordering won’t be implemented.
-In this case, `QueueOpts.isMultiProcessor` should be set to **`true`.**
+* For multiple server-side SDKs connecting to the same queue \(`queueOpts.queueName`\), there will be multiple processors fetching events from the same queue and event ordering won’t be implemented.
+In this case, `queueOpts.isMultiProcessor` should be set to **`true`.**

 ## Contact Us